fsantanna-no/ce0-old/README.md

 x.$True                 -- yields error (x is a `Node`)
 ```

-An error occurs if the discriminated subtype does not match the actual value.
+An error occurs during execution if the discriminated subtype does not match
+the actual value.

 The prefix `$` yields the null subtype of all recursive types, e.g., `$Tree` is
 the null subtype of `Tree`.